 In the case of a snake bite, email "snakebite" to email@example.com.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

 Viperine Rock Snake

-This specis is endmeic to Namibia and is often in deep rock crevices where it hunts for resting lizards such as skinks and day geckos.
-They are mainly active late afternoon and early evening.
+The Viperine Rock Snake is endemic to Namibia.
+Often in deep rock crevices where it hunts for resting lizards such as skinks and day geckos.
+It is mainly active late afternoon and early evening.

-Viperine rock snakes are light brown in colour with a dark zigzag pattern down the back with the tail being a orange coloration.
+It is light brown in colour with a dark zigzag pattern down the back and an orange tail.